 Every term there is a new set of visiting speakers, these range from astronomers to poet laureates.
-Click here this term’s speakers.

-Some departments value trips in the UK and around the world.
+Trips are organised across the UK and around the world.
 For example, the Modern Foreign Languages department run various trips to Europe and the Art History department trips have included New York and Rome.